tomhogue/Digital_Carb_Sync_Shield/README.md

 ###Bill of Materials#

+Some PCB boards may be available to GitHub collaborators.

 Partial BOM sourced at Digi-Key.
 Shop around.

 Also requires 16x2 LCD such as this standard LCD from Adafruit.
 NOTE: